Nearly every business in the U.S. is structured badly.

-A business is a money making venture.
-A company is a tool for conducting your business.
-Tools are disposable when their usefulness has come to an end.
+A little thought is a big step toward success.
+Just creating a company isn't enough.
+A business is a money making venture, i.e., an S corporation.
+A company is a tool for conducting business.
+Most successful businesses have multiple entities.
+Caterpillar uses hundreds of companies to cut tax & protect vital business.
+Companies are disposable when their usefulness has come to an end.
 Never fall in love with a tool.

 Don’t confuse your business with your company.
 A business is valuable as long as it makes money.
 A company is valuable until it loses its usefulness.
 When it’s usefulness comes to an end, throw it away.
 Every operating company should be a disposable shell.
 If it becomes more than that, it severely limits your options.
 It becomes a lead weight dragging you down.